Monday, April 29, 2024

 Vowels in unstressed suffixes (in red)

 The symmetry of this 4 vowel set in the chart coupled with the fact that the same vowels shared a unique (morpho-)phonological property struck me as being profoundly Right in a way that may be difficult for non-linguists to appreciate.
 I did not plan for those 4 vowels to share that property; that arose spontaneously.
-Perhaps you say, "Spontaneously?
+Perhaps you say, “Spontaneously?
 Really?
-Didn't you choose the vowels for the particular suffixes at hand?"
-Well, yes; you're right.
+Didn’t you choose the vowels for the particular suffixes at hand?”
+Well, yes; I did.
 Certainly I had made decisions about vowels in suffixes, some of them years ago, but I had made those decisions independently of each other and certainly not with an eye to creating larger, deeper connections such as the one I had found on that chart.
-But now that I've found this connection, I can't imagine Æppl being any other way.
+But now that I’ve found this connection, I can’t imagine Æppl being any other way.
 The Rightness has become Inevitability.

 2. The main reason that it’s taking me so long to get anything done with Æppl is that I want decisions I make about it to have that feeling of Rightness (even Inevitability, if I can manage it).
 For that to happen, I need to sit with decisions for a while and just let them be.
 One of the decisions (or set of decisions) that I made early on was the structure of the auxiliary system.
 Auxiliaries in Æppl are small words that provide information about the sentence’s subject, tense, and mood.
 The auxiliary always follows the first word of the sentence.
 There are 3 sets of auxiliaries: